10 Best Family Resorts and Hotels in Hawaii

 Oahu, Hawaii

-Aulani sits on a sheltered cove on the leeward side of O’ahu (Photo: Christine Sarkis)
+Aulani blends Disney magic and Hawaii culture on the leeward side of O’ahu (Photo: Disney)

 Located on the leeward coast of Oahu, Disney’s Aulani Resort and Spa is scenically situated between verdant mountains and the blue waters of the Pacific Ocean.
 A private beach, multiple pools, a water zone with slides, and a lazy river combine with Disney’s special brand of customer service.
-Disney characters are part of the deal, so there will be lots of opportunities to say hello to Mickey and Minnie.
+Disney characters are part of the deal, so there will be lots of opportunities to say hello to Mickey, Minnie, Moana, and the rest of the crew.

 KNOW BEFORE YOU GO: Should You Stay at Disney’s Aulani Resort in Hawaii?
 Here’s How to Decide

 Activities such as ukulele lessons, hula classes, and an evening luau make a genuine effort to infuse Hawaiian culture into the guest experience.
-Aunty’s Beach House is a supervised play center for children ages four to 12, giving parents a chance to spend some time alone while the kids make new friends.
+Aunty’s Beach House is a supervised play center for children ages four to 12, giving parents a chance to spend some time alone while the kids make new friends (just book well in advance).
 When hunger strikes, everything from fine dining to snack bars are onsite, with Hawaiian staples like shave ice and Spam making an appearance.
+Pro tip: If you’re hungry but don’t want a restaurant experience, grab a lounge chair by one of the pools.
+Within a few minutes someone will come and take your order for poolside snacks and drinks.

 10. Royal Kona Resort